pabtomas/flagbox/README.md

 Now that you know how to save a directory, delete a mark, use a mark and list marks you defined, you have enough background for a basic usage of this tool.
-If you can to learn more about advanced features, you can read the [documentation](https://github.com/pabtomas/flagbox/blob/master/DOCUMENTATION.md)
+If you want to learn more about advanced features, you can read the [documentation](https://github.com/pabtomas/flagbox/blob/master/DOCUMENTATION.md)

 ## Installation

 1. `git clone https://github.com/pabtomas/flagbox.git`
-2. `mkdir -p ${HOME}/.local/bin/"
+2. `mkdir -p ${HOME}/.local/bin/`
 3. `cp flagbox/flagbox.sh ${HOME}/.local/bin/`
 4. add `source ${HOME}/.local/bin/flagbox.sh` into `~/.bashrc`
 5. `source ~/.bashrc`